 7. Steadying or bracing the gun with your hand when walking (especially fast), exercising, or running;

-11. Cover garment design & style do not match, e.g. extra long coat is mismatched and not compatible with other different-season clothing or garment styles, patterns, designs, colors, or trends when combined together; wild prints, patterns, and mismatched clothing attract un-necessary attention.
+11. Cover garment design & style do not match, e.g., an extra long coat is mismatched and not compatible with other different-season clothing or garment styles, patterns, designs, colors, or trends when combined together; wild prints, patterns, and mismatched clothing attract unnecessary attention.

-Well, I hope some of these ideas and physical signals that may hint that you are carrying a concealed gun help you to be more safe and have a peaceful and comfortable state of mind.
+Well, I hope some of these ideas and physical signals that may hint that you are carrying a concealed gun help you to be safer and have a peaceful and comfortable state of mind.
 Maybe you know other physical signs or hints that reveal you have a hidden handgun?

 Photos by author.